Trump suggests some flavored vapes may be pulled from market

-PALM BEACH, Fla. — President Donald Trump said Tuesday that the federal government will soon announce a new strategy to tackle underage vaping, promising, "We're going to protect our families, we're going to protect our children, and we're going to protect the industry."
+PALM BEACH, Fla. — President Donald Trump says the federal government will soon announce a new strategy to tackle underage vaping, promising, “We’re going to protect our families, we’re going to protect our children, and we’re going to protect the industry."

-The Wall Street Journal reported Tuesday that the Food and Drug Administration would ban the sale of most flavored e-cigarettes, such as those sold by Juul and NJOY.
+The Wall Street Journal reported Tuesday that the Food and Drug Administration would ban the sale of most flavored e-cigarettes.
 E-cigarette pods formulated to taste like tobacco or menthol would still be allowed.

 The Journal also reported that tank-based vaping systems, which are less popular among teenagers, would still allow users to custom-mix flavors.
 The Journal report cited anonymous “people familiar with the matter."